Ashwini-Kumar-Mahawar/AI-Voice-Agent/README.md

 - Enter your text and hit **Generate Audio**.
 - Test out the **Echo Bot** by recording your voice and listening to playback!
 - Now supports uploading recorded audio to the backend!
+- Use Transcribe Audio to upload a file and see the transcribed text.

 ---

 ## 📸 Screenshots

-**🎯 Day 4 UI Preview**
+**🎯 Day 6 UI Preview**
-- ✅ Gradient UI with TTS and Echo Bot
+- ✅ Gradient UI with TTS, Echo Bot, and STT
-- ✅ Bootstrap modal
-- ✅ Audio playback via REST TTS and MediaRecorder
+- ✅ Upload and transcribe audio with real-time spinner
+- ✅ Backend integrated with AssemblyAI

 <img width="1914" height="1017" alt="Screenshot 2025-08-05 163834" src="https://github.com/user-attachments/assets/9596ff28-3992-44c5-a0e3-d8d1aaad71c8" />